szmbthydmnk/quantum-simulation-lab/DIARY.md

 # Development Diary

+## 2026-02-20

+- Extended MPS canonicalization layer with left-canonical sweep using QR-based decomposition.
+- Added canonicalization tests checking state preservation and left-orthonormality.
+- Prepared infrastructure for future SVD-based truncation and right-canonicalization (design and API adjustments).
+- Bumped core version to `v0.1.2` for this development snapshot.

 ## 2026-02-19 / 2026-02-20

 - Set up `tensor_network_library` as a Python package with `pyproject.toml` and editable install.